krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Operating system and database patching can require taking that database offline,
 - those tasks take place during a maintenance window
 - by default, a weekly maintenance window is configured, but you can choose your own.

+Combining Multi-AZ and Read Replicas
+- Yes, you can combine Multi-AZ with read replicas
+- Multi-AZ Primary:
+  - Your RDS instance is configured as Multi-AZ for high availability.
+  - It has a synchronous standby in another AZ for failover.
+- Read Replicas:
+  - You can create read replicas from the primary Multi-AZ instance.
+  - Read replicas can be used for read-heavy workloads.
+  - These replicas are asynchronously replicated.

 #### RDS Security